top of page

 A place of practice for modern mammals.

-The Loam is full.
-Doors will open again in December 2024!
+Doors open again December 2026.

 Image by Wilhelm Gunkel